 MONTHLY COLLECTIVE RESEARCH SESSIONS 2020 + 2022-ongoing

 A hands-on sharing, exchange and experimentation platform for independent artists from the (performing) arts field

-The collective research sessions are an invitation for artists to share their questions, processes, projections, curiosities and ideas with peers with the goal of mutual resource building, learning and exchange.
+The collective research sessions were an invitation to artists to share their questions, processes, projections, curiosities and ideas with peers with the goal of mutual resource building, learning and exchange.
 The practical set-up of the sessions has changed over time but the focus remains on artistic practices and on thinking and doing together, on collectively sharing the not knowing of an artistic process.

 research project 2013